 - Price increases.
 Assisted living costs can soar when your family member needs more care.
 In most cases, the more care someone needs, the higher the cost.
 Assisted living rates tend to go up every year regardless of care needs.

 - Lack of individual attention.
 Although Care Workers are available, the staff to resident ratio may not be adequate.
 There can be significant wait times to get assistance.

 - Lack of choice.
 You don’t get to choose your neighbours, when to eat dinner or whether or not you’re allowed to have a pet.
 Moving into assisted living is moving into a ready-made social community and often a one-size-fits-all model.

 Tips for Comparing Costs

-Comparing costs of home care with assisted living is complex.
+Comparing costs of in home care with assisted living is complex.
 That is because costs for both are often dependent on where you live.
-Costs also depend on the number of hours you need home care.
+Costs also depend on the number of hours you need in home care.
 Conversely, assisted living pricings depend on the community and the level of care that is needed.
-At some point, the cost of home care may exceed what the highest level of assisted living would cost.
-You also must consider what your loved one values most when it comes to receiving support as they age.
-Speaking to a Care Advisor can help you determine how many hours of care you might need, and which option is best for yourself or your loved one and their in home care needs.
+At some point, the cost of in home care may exceed what the highest level of assisted living would cost.
+You also must consider what your loved one values most when it comes to receiving aged care services as they age.
+Speaking to a Care Advisor from Home Care Assistance can help you determine how many hours of care you might need, and which option is best for yourself or your loved one and their in home care needs.